HELP

 • Upload progress: the file goes directly to cloud storage with a live progress bar.

-Multi-page plan sets are handled natively — a 30-page plan set is one upload, not 30.
+Multi-page plan sets are handled natively.
+A 30-page plan set is one upload, not 30.

 02The plan viewer